There is room for everyone to belong and succeed at UIS

 News Categories

-This is an excerpt of a story published by the State Journal-Register on July 22, 2022.
+The following is an excerpt of a story published by The State Journal-Register on May 13, 2023.

 News Categories